 For the rotation of 3000 rpm an insignificant reduction in the amplitude of the displacements is observed as a result of the control.
 At this rotation the system is operating far from the critical speeds.
-Then the rotation speed was changed to 2700 rpm, in between the first two critical speeds, and the corresponding results are depicted in the Figure (9).
+Then the rotation speed was changed to 2700 rpm, in between the two first critical speeds.
+The corresponding results are depicted in Figure (9).